scando1993/thingsboard.github.io/docs/user-guide/entity-views.md

 ## Feature Overview

-ThingsBoard(TB) Entity Views (EVs) are available since v2.2.
+Pacificsoft(TB) Entity Views (EVs) are available since v2.2.
 This feature was requested by many TB users.
 Similar to SQL database views, that limit the degree of exposure of the underlying tables to the outer world, TB EVs limit the degree of exposure of the Device or Asset [telemetry](/docs/user-guide/telemetry/) and [attributes](/docs/user-guide/attributes/) to the [Customers](/docs/user-guide/ui/customers/).
 As a Tenant Administrator, you are able to create multiple EVs per Device or Asset and assign them to different Customers.